📞 Speak with someone today: 423-202-3008

 Closest clinic: Johnson City (15 miles)

-Unicoi County residents access opioid care through our Johnson City clinic — a short drive up the road.
+Unicoi County residents access opioid treatment through our Johnson City clinic.

 📍 Gray, TN